Tylerastro/Astronomy-FITS-examples/README.md

-# Astronomy-FITS-APIs
+# Astronomy-FITS-Examples

-A series of tools and demos of downloading science images from observatories
+This repo demonstrates the apis provided by astroquery/pyvo.

-You may check the demos to run your downloads.
+You may check the demos to run your downloads of interest fits file.

 # Requirements

+All demos are tested under Python==3.9.16
 Spitzer module provides in Astroquery >= v0.4.6
 Other requirements refers to requirements.txt.